 I stopped and looking inquiringly at Doc and said, “Germs?
 Gosh, I never thought of that.”

 “Yeah, you gotta be careful about germs around these dead Nips, you know,” he said vehemently.

 “Well, then, I guess I’d better just cut off the insignia on his collar and leave his nasty teeth alone.
 You think that’s safe, Doc?”

 “I guess so,” he replied with an approving nod.

 Reflecting on the episode after the war, I realized that Doc Caswell didn’t really have germs in mind.
 He was a good friend and a fine, genuine person whose sensitivity hadn’t been crushed out by the war.
 He was merely trying to help me retain some of mine and not become completely callous and harsh.”

 After the war, E.B.
-Sledge returned to his native Alabama, where taught in the Biology Department of Alabama College (later University of Montevallo) until his retirement.
+Sledge returned to his native Alabama, where he taught in the Biology Department of Alabama College (later the University of Montevallo) until his retirement.
 With The Old Breed was written originally for the eyes of his family alone, but his wife persuaded Sledge to seek publication.
 Eugene Bondurant Sledge died on March 3, 2001.